-According to the Equal Employment Opportunity Commission (EEOC), the three factors that are commonly used to determine whether conduct is considered unlawful workplace harassment are:
+As the Equal Employment Opportunity Commission (EEOC) explains, the three factors that are commonly used to determine whether conduct is considered unlawful workplace harassment are:

 - Whether the victim tolerated the harassment to obtain or keep their job

 - Whether the harassment was extensive enough to create a hostile or intolerable work environment

 - Whether the harassment was a retaliatory response to your filing or participating in a complaint

 If these conditions apply to the harassment you suffered at work, they may be considered unlawful, and you could seek financial compensation.
 A lawyer with our firm will review your situation and determine if you can assign financial liability to your employer.

 Your Workplace Should Never Be Hostile or Intolerable

 The EEOC encourages you to tell the perpetrator directly that you will not tolerate their harassing behavior.
 In addition to demanding that the abuse stop, do not hesitate to make an official complaint if you remain the victim of harassment in your workplace.
 You do not have to be the victim of abuse to report it.
 You can also file a report or complaint if you witnessed abuse.